AnyDSL/rodent/README.md

 # Building

-The dependencies are: CMake, AnyDSL (LLVM 4.0 branch), and optionally the Embree sources for the benchmarking tools.
+The dependencies are: CMake, AnyDSL, and optionally the Embree sources for the benchmarking tools.
 Once the dependencies are installed, use the following commands to build the project:

     mkdir build